xdevelnet-unmaintained/ruleset/README.md

 4. Coding tips

-    * Please, do not invent bicycles if you aren't sure if it worth;
+    * Please, do not invent bicycles if you aren't sure it worth;
-    * Do not write any kind of routines which is already written&rewritten&tested by thousands people.
+    * Do not write any kind of routines that could be already written and tested by thousands of people.
 You probably should use POSIX library.
-If you're care about platform-independent code - this library present almost anywhere, even in Windows!
-Of course, if you will not write code for PDP or other weird machines.
+If you care about platform-independent code, you should know that this library is present almost anywhere, even in Windows!
+Of course, if you will not write code for PDP or other weird/unusual devices.
     * Describe every single user's function with comments (not body - but whole function).
 Live example:
     ```c
     //same as strcpy, but returns pointer to character AFTER null terminator instead of 1st arg